Images of Cold Sores (Orofacial Herpes) (10)

-In addition, very severe infections may require intravenous fluids (and even intravenous antiviral medications) or painkillers if the pain prevents you from drinking fluids.
+More severe primary HSV infections may require additional medications, for example, a topical anesthetic such as viscous lidocaine, if the areas inside the mouth are very painful.
+In addition, very severe infections may require intravenous (IV) fluids and even IV antiviral medications or painkillers if the pain prevents you from drinking fluids.

-If you have an underlying medical condition such as cancer or HIV or if you have undergone organ transplantation, you are at higher risk for more serious complications.
+If you have an underlying medical condition such as cancer or HIV, or if you have undergone organ transplantation, you are at higher risk for more serious complications.
 Seek medical advice as soon as possible, especially if you are at risk for more serious complications.